PhilipYip1988/windows-11-installation-guide/readme.md

 # Windows 11 Setup Guide

 This is a Windows 11 Setup Guide for Dell Computers.
-In this guide I will look at installing Windows 11 on a Dell XPS 8960 equipped with a 13th Generation Intel Processor however the instructions in this guide will be applicable to other supported Dell Models that have a 8th Generation Intel Processor and newer.
+In this guide I will look at installing Windows 11 on a Dell XPS 8960 equipped with a 13th Generation Intel Processor however the instructions in this guide will be applicable to other supported Dell Models.

 ## System Requirements